 - 1. Make this draft report available to the affected residents of Welwyn Garden City. - 2.
 Hold a public meeting for residents at Welwyn Garden City, currently programmed for 17 October 2017. - 3.
-Record comments from both the community, Risk Management Authority and Key Stakeholders and produce a Final Report. - 4.
-To distribute final copies of the report to all relevant Risk Management Authorities and other appropriate parties. - 5.
+Record comments from the community, Risk Management Authorities and Key Stakeholders and produce a Final Report. - 4.
+Provide resilience information to residents at Desborough Close - 5.
+To distribute final copies of the report to all relevant Risk Management Authorities and other appropriate parties. - 6.
 Investigate the feasibility of the options for managing flood risk in the investigation area.